A snippet about the three that work for RRS.

 Daniel Lofts: Operations Manager

 Daniel: I saw potential in Rachels business as a previous self employed worker.
-I was a plumber for many years, in between having children.
-I trained as a plumber when i left school.
-I have had other random jobs but my main career is plumbing.
-I met Rachel as her handyman and decorator and grew my confidence again to get back into work.
-Rachel saw something in me and hired me to do admin stuff voluntary at first.
-Eventually i became Operations Manager and now I am waiting to do hands on care work for the business as well.
-Some of the clients really like me and i've done some gardening and handyman jobs for them, so why not help out in every field?
-The business is growing and the clients like me.
-I still will continue to do plumbing, gardening and handyman jobs in my free time.
+When i left school i trained as a plumber.
+I was a plumber for many years in between having children.
+I have had other random jobs but my main career so fars plumbing.
+My latest contracted plumbing job stopped abruptly for personal reasons and shortly after I met Rachel.
+I became her handyman and decorator and grew my confidence again to get back into work ber 2024).
+I had an eye for detail and designed her an office.
+Then, as Rachel saw potential in me, she hired me to do admin stuff, voluntary at first (September 2025).
+Eventually i became Operations Manager.
+I've also done some gardening and handyman jobs for the clients too.
+I will continue to do plumbing, gardening and handyman jobs around my main role.

 I have a 38-year history of working professionally with children and adults in a client-centred manner, both in the statutory and private arena, including support and assessment of parenting with children from birth, and experience of supporting end-of-life care.
 I also have lived-experience of caring, daily, for a number of family members.
 I am well-practiced in providing therapeutic, dynamic, individual and family support both in people’s homes and in the community.
 This can involve teaching new skills and helping implement new ideas to the family environment.
 It also means, most importantly, recognising the client’s experience; and this, in turn, can help support decision making regarding their ongoing care and any relevant planning needed around this.